 The Communications Office acts as the administrators of Vidigami, and we will work to keep the photos as organized as possible (deleting duplicate albums, for example, or moving a photo to a more appropriate album).
 We trust that as members of this community you will not upload any inappropriate photos.
 If you see a photo that you feel is inappropriate, you can “flag” the photo for our review by clicking the dots in the lower right hand corner of the photo and then clicking “report photo”.

 In Vidigami, photos are organized by school year, categories, groups, and albums, in that order.
-You can see the groups of which you are a member in the left-hand blue sidebar of the Vidigami home screen.
-Click “St. Andrew's School" at the top of this sidebar to see all categories and groups; you can access all the photos in all the groups even if you are not a member of that group, unless the group or album has been set to "private."
+Click “Groups" at the top of the blue sidebar on the left side of the screen to see all categories and groups.
 Click a particular group to see its albums.

 For example, if you’re looking for photos of the girls cross-country team, you would look under the Athletics category, in the Fall Sports group, and then in the Girls Cross-Country album.